 Q: Am I eligible to apply for Prescott Grant funding?

 A: All eligible applicants must currently be an active, authorized participant or researcher in the National Marine Mammal Stranding Network.
-Eligible applicants must be: 1) Stranding Agreement holders or their designee organizations; 2) holders of researcher authorization letters issued by a NMFS Regional Administrator; or 3) an eligible Federal, state, or local government personnel or tribal personnel (pursuant to MMPA Section 109(h) (16 U.S.C.
-1379(h)).
+Eligible applicants must be: 1) Stranding Agreement holders or their designee organizations; 2) holders of researcher authorization letters issued by a NMFS Regional Administrator and/or an MMPA and/or ESA scientific research or enhancement permit (when applicable); or 3) an eligible Federal, state, or local government personnel or tribal personnel (pursuant to MMPA Section 109(h) (16 U.S.C.
+1379(h)); or 4) diagnostic laboratories performing services for the stranding network.
 An applicant cannot be a current full- or part-time employee of DOC or DOI.

 Q: If I am a researcher that has been participating in the stranding network over the past 3 years through collaboration with Stranding Agreement holders, what must I do to show that I am eligible for Prescott funds?